WELL BEING MASSAGE THERAPY, LLC

 HOW SHOULD I PREPARE FOR MY FIRST TREATMENT?

-Please arrive anywhere between 10-15 minutes before your massage to take care of any paperwork you may need to fill out, as well as getting your massage started on time.
-Anyone who shows up late to their appointment will set back and drag later appointments behind.
+For sessions taking place at a Therapists clinic or office please arrive anywhere between 5 -15 minutes before your massage to take care of any paperwork you may need to fill out, as well as getting your massage started on time, taking into account that there will be an in-take assessment/discussion before every session.
+Anyone who shows up late to their appointment will affect appointments which come after theirs.

 Please be clean for your massage, to include your feet.
 It makes the session a lot more enjoyable for you and your therapist.

 Please acknowledge any injuries or surgeries you’ve had and let your therapist be aware of these issues.
-This could affect the type of techniques and course of treatment your therapist will be able to use and make your experience a hundred times more beneficial.
+This could affect the type of techniques and course of treatment your therapist will be able to use and make your experience more beneficial.

 Enjoy your massage.
 Take the time to let your muscles relax and really get into the moment of letting your mind and body escape.
 There is nothing good about getting a massage and staying tense.
 It makes the treatment harder for your therapist and really takes a toll on your body.